 The New Jersey Law Against Discrimination (LAD), enforced by the New Jersey Division on Civil Rights (DCR), protects you from discrimination and harassment based on actual or perceived race, national origin, religion, disability, and other protected characteristics in employment.
 Under the LAD, an employer cannot discriminate against you because of a protected characteristic and must take reasonable steps to stop harassment if they knew or should have known about it, regardless of whether the harasser is a coworker or supervisor.

 These protections apply even if the conduct at issue stems from concerns related to COVID-19.
 For example, your employer cannot fire you because you coughed at work and they perceived you to have COVID-19.
 The LAD also prohibits retaliation against a person for complaining about discrimination or bias-based harassment, or otherwise exercising or attempting to exercise their rights under the law.
 For example, an employer cannot fire someone for reporting COVID-19-related discrimination or harassment to human resources or DCR.
 For more information or to file a complaint, please visit NJCivilRights.gov, review DCR's guidance and fact sheet on Civil Rights and COVID-19, or call 973-648-2700.

-On March 20, Governor Murphy signed a new law – N.J.A.C.
-12:70 – that prohibits an employer from firing or otherwise punishing an employee who requests time off or takes time off from work based on a medical professional’s determination that the employee has, or is likely to have, COVID-19.
-The law only applies during the COVID-19 Pandemic and related Public Health Emergency and State Emergency.
+On March 20, 2020, Governor Murphy signed a new law – N.J.A.C.
+12:70 – that prohibited an employer from firing or otherwise punishing an employee who requested time off or took time off from work based on a medical professional’s determination that the employee had, or was likely to have had, COVID-19.

 If you believe you have been retaliated against, one step would be to talk to your supervisor or someone from human resources about the reason for the negative employment action against you.
 It is possible there is a legitimate explanation for the change and the issue can be simply resolved by communication.